The Night That All Time Broke Out

 "The Night That All Time Broke Out" is a short story by Brian W. Aldiss from Harlan Ellison's Dangerous Visions.

+Plot

 The story presents a future world where time itself can be concentrated into a substance which is inhaled and used as a drug, causing the user to temporarily regress to an earlier time period.
 There is an explosion at the factory which produces the gas, causing a widespread regression of civilization (though it is unclear as to the extent).